mfroeling/QMRITools/paper/paper.md

 Most of the functionality is demonstrated in the `demo.nb`.

 ## CoilTools
 A collection of tools to evaluate complex multi-coil data.
-The functions are specific for analysis of multi-coil magnitude and noise data which allows quantifying per channel SNR.
+The functions are specific for analysis of multi-coil magnitude and noise data which allows quantifying per channel signal to noise ratio (SNR).
 Furthermore, if complex coil sensitivity maps are available it allows performing SENSE g-factor maps simulations.
 This toolbox is not demonstrated in the `demo.nb`.

 ## DenoiseTools